 What Is Nevro's Net Debt?

-The latest balance sheet data shows that Nevro had liabilities of US$66.2m due within a year, and liabilities of US$180.2m falling due after that.
-Offsetting this, it had US$233.9m in cash and US$67.1m in receivables that were due within 12 months.
-So it can boast US$54.5m more liquid assets than total liabilities.
+Zooming in on the latest balance sheet data, we can see that Nevro had liabilities of US$220.8m due within 12 months and liabilities of US$158.0m due beyond that.
+Offsetting these obligations, it had cash of US$562.3m as well as receivables valued at US$56.7m due within 12 months.
+So it can boast US$240.3m more liquid assets than total liabilities.

 This surplus suggests that Nevro has a conservative balance sheet, and could probably eliminate its debt without much difficulty.
-Succinctly put, Nevro boasts net cash, so it's fair to say it does not have a heavy debt load!
-The balance sheet is clearly the area to focus on when you are analysing debt.
+Simply put, the fact that Nevro has more cash than debt is arguably a good indication that it can manage its debt safely.
+When analysing debt levels, the balance sheet is the obvious place to start.
 But ultimately the future profitability of the business will decide if Nevro can strengthen its balance sheet over time.
-So if you're focused on the future you can check out this free report showing analyst profit forecasts.
+So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.

 So How Risky Is Nevro?